nvincenthill/Improve-Your-Workflow/Part 4/PART4.md

 ## Deliberate Practice

-This is how developers improve.
+This is how anyone improves at any skill or technique.

 To get value out of this guide you need to deliberately practice the ideas presented in your development process.

 ## A few words about Vim